dpro7026/sales_app_1/README.md

 ```
 rails db:migrate
 ```
-As Devise added routes for our users, we should locate the sign-up route.
+As Devise added routes for our users, we should locate the sign-up route.<br/>
 Look for a URI that says /users/sign_up (it will be a GET request):
 ```
 rails routes